MinaFoundation/PGT_gptSurveySummarizer/README.md

 A discord bot for natural language surveys, inspired by and in the style of [talk to the city](https://github.com/AIObjectives/talk-to-the-city-reports).

-Join the discord survey for discussing and developing this tool [here](https://discord.gg/2cmxYYMyHN).
+Join the discord server for discussing and developing this tool [here](https://discord.gg/2cmxYYMyHN).

 ## Usage